RonanSilasSmith/time-organizer/readme.md

 The idea of resetting the page after every save sounds awful, but at this point in the code I have written myself into a corner with hours of work catching up with me;

 either way, I'm confident that the end product will function perfectly; I have the infrastructure to do what was asked of me; I just hate everything about the direction I took it;

+Ok, about 15 minutes passed after I wrote this readme, things were looking up for the project actually.
+Then everything broke.
+Like badly. especially localStorage.